Salamafet/ophom/.github/ISSUE_TEMPLATE/bug.md

 ---

-### ⚠️⚠️⚠️ Ophom is designed to control sockets, not lights.
+# ⚠️⚠️⚠️ Ophom is designed to control sockets, not lights.
 Please take this into consideration before posting your issue.

+### As I haven't used 3D printers for several years (and therefore OctoPrint), it may take me a while to reply.